6aem/6aem/README.md

 <i>kill</i> <i>yourself</i> <b>!</b>
 </p>
-do NOT copy, inspo or tint my skins. being on safe server or anywhere doesn't give you a reason to do so.
+do NOT copy, heavy inspo or tint my skins. being on safe server or anywhere doesn't give you a reason to do so.
 </p>